 1 in 100 know what they are doing is wrong, and just don’t care.
 They’re the idiots I’m talking about, and there’s really no helping them.
 If you’re reading this and say, “who the hell is this guy, thinks he can tell me what to do?”, then you’re in danger of being an idiot.

 The thing about idiots is that karma will sort them out.
-Every single time I’ve encountered idiots, they end up going over the falls, getting scratched up, breaking a board, or end up on the wave of the day only to be dropped in on by somebody or have somebody during a make-or-break turn.
+Every single time I’ve encountered idiots, they end up going over the falls, getting scratched up, breaking a board, or end up on the wave of the day only to be dropped in on by somebody during a make-or-break bottom turn.

 Karma and Mentawai go hand in hand.